Ma100Dev/fullstack-project/backend/README.md

 `POPULATE_DB` | Whether to populate the database with dummy data.
 Defaults to `false`, set to `true` to enable.
 `NO_RUN` | Disables the backend from running for CI/CD, etc. Defaults to `false`.
 `MEMORYDB_PORT` | The port the memory database will listen on.
 Defaults to a random port.
 Only used in development mode.

+Files id_rsa and id_rsa.pub are required and must provide a valid RSA key pair.